 It's a good time to be a sneaker designer, but a challenging one too.
-Relatively newer names, such as Li-Ning, are pushing sneaker silhouettes as far as they possibly can, transporting us to a distant sneaker future with their designs.
+Relatively newer names, such as Li-Ning and Eytys are pushing sneaker silhouettes as far as they possibly can, transporting us to a distant sneaker future with their designs.

 A host of recent sneaker releases have arrived dressed in fire colorways that make them look like they've been used to traverse sandy, deserted roads by someone who trades robot scraps for a living.
 Who knows, though, such apocalyptic environments may be closer to our reality than we think.

-Whether it’s Raf Simons’ new Cylon-21 Runner, Prada’s Technical sneaker or Kiko Kostadinov’s latest ASICS sneaker, this selection shows the scope of the brave new world of footwear.
+Whether it’s Raf Simons’ new Cylon-21 Runner, Axel Arigato's Marathon Runner, or Boris Bidjan Saberi's Bamba 2, this selection shows the scope of the brave new world of footwear.
 It’s a world based around intricately detailed uppers, distressed luxury materials, and dusty colorways.
-At least look good when it all goes down in flames.
+At least look good when it all goes up in flames.

 Shop some of our favorite futuristic sneakers below.

 Axel Arigato Marathon Dip-Dye Sneakers

 Axel Arigato's silhouettes stretch from the positively understated through to dystopian maximalism as exemplified by the Marathon.
 This dip-dyed iteration is set for post-apocalyptic stomps.

 It seems odd to be classing one of heritage house Burberry's designs as futuristic or, even, dystopian.
 But, when it comes to the Arthur, it'd be justified.
 This trail-style sneaker proves how comfortable Burberry is with the fast-evolving tastes in footwear.